einhungerkuenstler/EinHungerkuenstler.github.io/study/Imperial_mathematics/year_2/Multivariable_Calculus_and_Differential_Equations/Part_I_Vector_Calculus/main.md

 layout: simple
 ---

-> If you would like to understand the power of vector symbols, let us see the different expressions of Maxwell's equations in different notations:
+> If you would like to understand the power and elegance of the vector symbol, let us see the different forms of Maxwell's equations:
 >
 >> - `Component form`:
 >>